 Adjunct Professors Jay R. Kaplan, W. Jack Rejeski Jr.

-Adjunct Assistant Professors Phillip G. Batten, Ashley L. Heffner, Leigh D. Watson
+Adjunct Assistant Professors Phillip G. Batten, Meghan Gangel, Ashley L. Heffner, Leigh D. Watson

 Adjunct Instructor Stephen W. Davis